Kennyslaboratory/OAuth2-Security-Cheatsheet/README.md

 # PKCE
 Proof Key for Code Exchange (PKCE) can be used to prevent CSRF attacks on the Authorization Code Flow but it's real use is to protect public client from Authorization Code Interception.

 In the event that you are designing a mobile application, it may be possible for other applications to register the same custom URL scheme as your application.
+This can cause problems when your application is communicating back-and-forth with other servers.
+It's possible to steal authorization codes this way if a malicious application is present on the mobile device.

-## How it Works:
+## How PKCE Works:
  * Client creates a code_verifier, code_challenge, and code_challenge_method
  * Client Hashes the code_verifier using SHA256 and sets the code_challenge as the hash
  * Client sends code_challenge and code_challenge_method to Authorization Server when it redirects the User to authenticate.